 "So, we're looking for someone with a grudge.
 Someone who wants to wipe out ordinary humans while leaving mutants unharmed.
 But then, why the murders?
 If this creep used Sally to infect the water supply and to kill those women, there has to be a connection."

 "Maybe there's more than one mind at work here," Kitty said.
 "Multiple motives for multiple nuts.
 God, I hate this case.
 There's still so much we don't know!
-And where does that damn explosion fit in with all this?"
+And where does that damn explosion fit in with all this?
+Are we targets?
+Was it meant to distract us?"

 "I'm going to bring this up with Kurt," Brian said.
-"Blue devil hasn't left the Control Room since the explosion.
+"Blue devil has barely left the Control Room since the explosion.
 He's just been going over and over all the records we've collected so far."

 "Alice is no better," Kitty said.
-"I mean, I honestly love those kids like family, but I can't begin to imagine what Kurt and Alice...oh, hold on-"
+"I mean, I honestly love those kids like family, but I can't begin to imagine what Kurt and Alice and poor Edmund...oh, hold on—"

 "Doug?
 What are you—"